-THE MINSITER'S SUBMISSION TO SUPRIORS
+THE MINISTER'S SUBMISSION TO SUPERIORS

 The early apostolic church in the book of Acts is a classic example of how submission to authority can facilitate a peaceful atmosphere and rapid growth in the Church of God.
 The Apostles made decisions that were accepted and carried out wholeheartedly.
 The Council of Jerusalem took a decision on circumcision for the Gentile churches that became a rule of law (Acts 15).
-The reason for such a humble attitude of the Gentiles to the apostolic author-
+The reason for such a humble attitude of the Gentiles to the apostolic authority was the understanding that the Apostles were guided by the invisible presence of the Holy Ghost.